 Eli Katz is a partner in the New York office of Latham & Watkins.
-He serves as Global Co-Chair of the firm’s Energy & Infrastructure Industry Group and is a member of the firm’s Tax Department and Project Development & Finance Practice.
+He serves as Global Vice Chair of the firm’s Energy & Infrastructure Industry Group and is a member of the firm’s Tax Department and Project Development & Finance Practice.
 Over the past two decades, Mr. Katz has advised clients on some of the most notable transactions closed in the power and renewable energy sector.
 His clients include leading independent power producers, large financial institutions, and private equity, infrastructure, pension, and sovereign wealth funds.

 He primarily handles energy tax incentives, project development and financing, joint venture arrangements, capital raising and deployment structures, mergers and acquisitions, and leasing transactions both internationally and in the United States.